-GoTriangle / Triangle Transit provides direct bus service between Chapel Hill, Durham, Raleigh and other parts of the Triangle.
+GoTriangle provides direct bus service between Chapel Hill, Durham, Raleigh and other parts of the Triangle.
 Free Park-and-Ride lots allow riders to park near a bus stop.
-Employees and students living outside of the Chapel Hill Transit service area may obtain a free GoPass to commute UNC.
+Employees and students living outside of the Chapel Hill Transit service area may obtain a free GoPass to commute to UNC.

 All buses are equipped with two bike racks for convenience and are wheelchair accessible.
 Transfers between buses are free; just ask the driver for a free transfer ticket.

 The Hillsborough Express route 420 provides direct service to Chapel Hill (look for a Chapel Hill Transit bus).
 Riders can easily catch this bus from the free Durham Tech Park-and-Ride.
-UNC employees and students who live in Hillsborough may obtain a GoPass to ride this route for free.
-If mid-day service is needed, the Orange-Chapel Hill Connector is available fare-free with the UNC GoPass.
+If mid-day service is needed, the Orange-Chapel Hill Connector is available.

 Alamance Burlington Express

 PART Express route 4 connects the Triad to the Triangle.
 Riders can park for free at Park-and-Ride lots along I-40 and catch the bus to UNC, Monday through Friday.
 Bus passes may be purchased online.